Contact information:

 What is Project HOPE?

 The Far Eastern University, through the Community Extension Services, stays true to its commitment of providing quality education and responsive community extension by utilizing the expertise of its faculty in providing sustainable community service.
-Since the 1990s, the Manila City Jail has been FEU’s partner community.
+Since the 1990s, the Manila City Jail has been FEU’s partner community and it is FEU CES’ flagship project.

 Recently, CES has strengthened Project HOPE through the provision of programs that holistically address the needs of the persons deprived of liberty (PDL) through collaborative services at the Manila City Jail Female Dormitory.